Gulf darter: Ecology

 In its preferred microhabitat, this darter is usually associated with the speckled madtom (Noturus leptacanthus) and the blackbanded darter (Percina nigrofasciata), and often with southern brook lamprey (Ichthyomyzon gagei) larvae.
 The blackbanded darter appears to be the most ecologically similar species to the gulf darter; however, the extent to which they may compete is not known.
 The blackbanded darter forages in a much wider variety of microhabitats and does not exploit vegetation or organic debris to the extent the gulf darter does.

 Gulf darters are classified as insectivores, feeding on small invertebrates, including black flies, mayflies, and dragonflies.
-One studied found larval dipterans are the most important food items in fish of all sizes, in which chironomids were found in 71-100% of the stomachs examined.
+One studied found larval dipterans are the most important food items in fish of all sizes, in which chironomids were found in 71–100% of the stomachs examined.
 The primary predators of the gulf darter probably are larger freshwater fish, such as burbots (Lota lota), stonecats (Noturus flavus), and smallmouth bass (Micropterus dolomieu).
-The gulf darter, like many other darter species, have the ability to maintain position on the substrate in flowing water.
+Gulf darters, like many other darter species, have the ability to maintain position on the substrate in flowing water.
 This unique characteristic plays a key role in its microhabitat preference.